 Unfortunately not all recipes have pictures, which is regrettable, as the reader’s willingness to prepare one of the dishes is directly related to the tastiness of the picture presented.
 Nevertheless, most dishes do come with pictures.
 But even in the illustrations Bourdain likes to shock: Eric Ripert with spaghetti dripping out of his mouth down to the plate does not spark the urge in me to replicate the dish.

 One would also have to challenge Bourdain on his roasted taste buds.
 He finds smoking cool and does (or at least did for a long time) smoke a lot.
-It is not rocket science to realize that smoking changes the taste of almost everything, fine wine being at the forefront here, and food being close on its heels.” – Andy Rompel
+It is not rocket science to realize that smoking changes the taste of almost everything, fine wine being at the forefront here, and food being close on its heels.”
+(Review by Andreas Rompel)

 About the reviewer